This article was updated May 2023.

-Note: Set yourself up so the door opened away from you, just in case you manage to force it open…my best mate cringed when he saw me doing this as he thought it placed to much strain on my door…I’ll let you be the judge!
+Note: Set yourself up so the door opened away from you, just in case you manage to force it open… my best mate cringed when he saw me doing this as he thought it placed too much strain on my door…I’ll let you be the judge!

-- Bent Over Rows.
 Got a set of dumbbells?
 Great!
 If not, see what you can work with – I use a 15 litre water bottle, but maybe you have a jerry can in the shed or a chainsaw you could lift instead?
+(Not turned on!)

-- Renegade Rows.
-Harder to do with a chainsaw, I’ll admit!
+- Harder to do with a chainsaw, I’ll admit!

-- Resistance Bands.
-One of my all time favorite pieces of low cost, yet versatile fitness equipment.
-Any of the ring row exercises of dumbbell exercises can be performed with the help of some resistance bands.
+One of my all-time favorite pieces of low-cost, yet versatile fitness equipment.
+Any of the ring row exercises or dumbbell exercises can be performed with the help of some resistance bands.

 Mobility work to improve your pull up performance

 You’ve heard me banging on about it before – work on your mobility!
-Use this time without a pull up bar to really focus on strengthening your connective tissue and improve your range of motion.
+Use this time without a pull up bar to really focus on strengthening your connective tissue and imimprovingour range of motion.
 The most common injuries from pull ups are due to poor preparation.
-Work on your wrists, your shoulders and even your hips.
+Work on your wrists, your shoulders, and even your hips.
 Trust me!